kyma-project/kyma/docs/security/08-03-add-connector.md

 ## Configure Dex

 Register the connector by creating a [Helm override](/docs/root/#configuration-helm-overrides-for-kyma-installation) for Dex.
 Create the override ConfigMap in the Kubernetes cluster before Dex is installed.
-If you want to register a connector at run time, trigger the [update process](/docs/root/#installation-update-kyma-trigger-the-update-process) after creating the override.
+If you want to register a connector at runtime, trigger the [update process](/docs/root/#installation-update-kyma-trigger-the-update-process) after creating the override.
 >**TIP:** You can use Go Template expressions in the override value.
 These expressions are resolved by Helm using the same set of overrides as configured for the entire chart.

 ```